-Every May, Windsor undergoes a horsey transformation to host the wonderful Royal Windsor Horse Show (8-12 May).
+Last year we unfortunately lost the wonderful Royal Windsor Horse Show owing to the coronavirus pandemic.
+But thankfully this year, it is back and between 1 and 4 July, we will be treated to a horsey bonanza.
 Whether you are horse-mad, want to shop ’til you drop, or just want to enjoy a spectacular performance, it has something for everyone and now is the time to get your Royal Windsor Horse Show tickets.

 A variety of tickets are available prior to the show, details of which can be found below.

-The show is action-packed and visitors will be have the option to to watch leading international dressage riders competing in the CDI4* Al Shira’aa dressage class, as well as CSI5* showjumping classes, top level showing, driving and endurance competition and so much more.
-You can also watch the DAKS Pony Club mounted games, the Shetland Pony Grand National and The Pageant, a 90-minute show celebrating the 200th anniversary of the birth of Queen Victoria, will run on the evenings of 9—11 May too, for which separate tickets are available.
+The show is action-packed and visitors will be have the option to to watch leading international showjumping riders competing in the CSI5* classes, top level showing, driving and endurance competition and so much more.
+You can also watch the DAKS Pony Club mounted games, the Shetland Pony Grand National, the mounted band of the Household Cavalry and the musical ride of the Household Cavalry mounted regiment and the musical drive of the King’s Troop Royal Horse Artillery will run throughout each day of the show too.

 Prices of Royal Windsor Horse Show tickets